 During the summer, Rakowski works as a coach at the Stanford All-Star Baseball Camp as well as high school All-Star camps at Gonzaga and Kansas.
 He received his bachelor’s degree in kinesiology from San Francisco State in 2002, and then earned his master’s degree in teaching with a specialization in teaching leadership from National University in 2009.
 He currently resides in Worcester, Mass., with his wife (Barbara) and daughter (Susannah).

-Jeff Miller enters his ninth season as a member of the Holy Cross baseball staff in the 2014 season, and will serve as an assistant coach this year.
-He has spent time as both an assistant coach and as director of baseball operations during his first seven years with the Crusaders.
+Jeff Miller enters his ninth season as a member of the Holy Cross baseball staff in 2014 season, and will serve as an assistant coach this year.
+He has spent time as both an assistant coach and as director of baseball operations during his first eight years with the Crusaders.